cbellee/async-blob-copy/README.md

 # asynchronous blob copy function

 Simple Event Grid triggered golang Azure function to copy blobs between storage accounts.
-Event grid listens for `Blob.Created` events on the source storage account and calls the Azure function when they occur.
+Event grid listens for `Blob.Created` events on the source storage account and calls the Azure function to copy the blob to the destination storage account.

 ## requirements